theonize/Currier/Gloss/Genesis/Genesis 9.md

 Noah's laying uncovered may imply a sexual act [with his wife] Canaan is cursed, not Ham.
 - because Canaan was an illegitimate offspring
+It is a recurring theme that a som sleeps with his father's wife as a means to overrun him.
 "See the nakedness" is only powerful as an idiom (it's mostly unavoidable in normal family life):
 	[Lev 20:17] ~ this exposits the idiom - it implies sexual intercourse [Ez 16:35-37]